 - (a) how frequently does a party to a joint arrangement need to consider other facts and circumstances to determine the classification of the joint arrangement after having considered the legal form and the contractual arrangement? - (b) to what extent does applying paragraphs B29-B32 of IFRS 11 enable an investor to determine the classification of a joint arrangement based on 'other facts and circumstances'?
-Are there other factors that may be relevant to the classification that are not included in paragraphs B29-B32 of IFRS 11?? - A34 Our stakeholder outreach indicated that the assessment of 'other facts and circumstances' using the guidance in IFRS 11 paragraphs B3115 and B3216 occurs frequently where there are complex joint arrangements structured through separate vehicles.
+Are there other factors that may be relevant to the classification that are not included in paragraphs B29-B32 of IFRS 11?? - A34 Our stakeholder outreach indicated that the assessment of 'other facts and circumstances' using the guidance in IFRS 11 paragraphs B3117 and B3218 occurs frequently where there are complex joint arrangements structured through separate vehicles.
 Such arrangements are commonplace in the extractives, telecoms, and pharmaceuticals sectors.
-Companies consider this guidance useful: - a) In situations where the terms of the contractual arrangements do not specify the parties' rights to the assets and obligations; and - b) To identify whether, despite the legal form and contractual terms suggesting that a joint arrangement may be a joint venture, other facts and circumstances may indicate that the arrangement is in fact a joint operation.
+Companies consider this guidance useful: - a.
+In situations where the terms of the contractual arrangements do not specify the parties' rights to the assets and obligations; and

-IFRS 11paragraph B33A states that 'When an entity acquires an interest in a joint operation in which the activity of the joint operation constitutes a business, as defined in IFRS 3, it shall apply, to the extent of its share in accordance with paragraph 20, all of the principles on business combinations accounting in IFRS 3, and other IFRSs, that do not conflict with the guidance in this IFRS and disclose the information required by those IFRSs in relation to business combinations.'
+16 IFRS 11paragraph B33A states that 'When an entity acquires an interest in a joint operation in which the activity of the joint operation constitutes a business, as defined in IFRS 3, it shall apply, to the extent of its share in accordance with paragraph 20, all of the principles on business combinations accounting in IFRS 3, and other IFRSs, that do not conflict with the guidance in this IFRS and disclose the information required by those IFRSs in relation to business combinations.'

-Paragraph B31 states that "when the activities of an arrangement are primarily designed for the provision of output to the parties, this indicates that the parties have rights to substantially all the economic benefits of the assets of the arrangement.
+17 Paragraph B31 states that "when the activities of an arrangement are primarily designed for the provision of output to the parties, this indicates that the parties have rights to substantially all the economic benefits of the assets of the arrangement.
 The parties to such arrangements often ensure their access to the outputs provided by the arrangement by preventing the arrangement from selling output to third parties".

-Paragraph B32 states that "the effect of an arrangement with such a design and purpose is that the liabilities incurred by the arrangement are, in substance, satisfied by the cash flows received from the parties through their purchases of the output.
+18 Paragraph B32 states that "the effect of an arrangement with such a design and purpose is that the liabilities incurred by the arrangement are, in substance, satisfied by the cash flows received from the parties through their purchases of the output.
 When the parties are substantially the only source of cash flows contributing to the continuity of the operations of the arrangement, this indicates that the parties have an obligation for the liabilities relating to the arrangements".